Teamwork and Its Link to the Productivity Equation, Part 1

 The field supervisor’s role in planning is to determine what must be done today or this week to meet the productivity requirements as established in the schedule.
-This requires thinking through such key elements as the scope of work: why the work is being performed; time frames and/or labor budget; working conditions; procedures and resources; and an action plan.
+This requires thinking through such key elements as the scope of work: why the work is being performed, time frames and/or labor budget, working conditions, procedures and resources, and the action plan.

 If supervisors fail to meet these key criteria, a sense of confusion filters down to the lower levels of the organization about what is expected of them.
 Employees are unsure of the correct process, so they simply do the best they know how.
 This usually occurs because of a lack of connection from the top down.
 The supervisor is detached from the employees who have to do the work.
 The traditional management style of telling people what to do and how to do it is archaic.
 Without employee "buy-in” and involvement in the process, the results are lack of productivity and inefficiency.
 The need for change is clear, and the extent to which productivity improves has much to do with management’s willingness to abandon the traditional approach of managing from the top down.

 On the other side of the equation, employees have their own criteria to meet.
 For individual members, the most important aspect is developing trust.
-Through trust you can accomplish the "3 Cs”—communication, cooperation and commitment.
-If any or all of these are missing in your relationship with your supervisor, then you should consider utilizing the following strategies toward building an upward power base with your boss:
+Through trust you can accomplish the 3-Cs: communication, cooperation and commitment.
+If any or all of these is missing in your relationship with your supervisor, then you should consider utilizing the following strategies toward building an upward power base with your boss:

-- Try to see reality from the point of view of your boss.
+Try to see reality from your boss’ point of view.
 Many times you interpret a situation wrongly because you look at it from your point of view without having all the facts.
 You may even perceive your boss in a negative light because you want him to act according to an image you have created.
 Change your perception, and you change your boss.

-- In many instances, it will be your job to find out what your boss’ expectations are.
-These expectations can be both broad (What problems does the boss want to be informed about and when?) as well as very specific (What projects will you be working on in the next 90 days?).
+In many instances, it will be your job to find out what your boss’ expectations are.
+These expectations can be both broad (What kind of problem does the boss want to be informed about and when?) as well as very specific (What projects will you be working on in the next 90 days?).

-Next month we will delve further into the details of a total team organization.
+Next month we will explore the details of a total team organization.

 About the Author